tlswg/dtls13-spec/draft-ietf-tls-dtls13.md

    DTLS adds an acknowledgment message to enable better loss recovery.

 4. Handshake messages are potentially larger than can be contained in a single datagram.
-DTLS adds fields to handshake messages to support fragmentation and reassembly.
+DTLS added fields to handshake messages to support fragmentation and reassembly.

 5. Datagram transport protocols, like UDP, are susceptible to abusive behavior effecting denial of service attacks against nonparticipants.
-DTLS adds a return-routability check that uses the TLS HelloRetryRequest message (see
-   {{dos}} for details).
+DTLS added a return-routability check and DTLS 1.3 uses the TLS 1.3 HelloRetryRequest message (see {{dos}} for details).

 ##  Packet Loss